stevleibelt/identification_server/README.md

 # Milestones

 * 0.0.1 -   hello world with rest api
-* 0.0.2 -   support dbms and file based database (simple, plain arrays)
+* 0.0.2 -   simple validation if email address and password is valid
-* 0.1.0 -   simple validation if email address and password is valid
+* 0.1.0 -   basic html form to insert/update/delete identities
-* 0.2.0 -   basic html form to insert/update/delete identities
+* 0.2.0 -   support for application based identification validation (secured by token)
-* 0.3.0 -   support for application based identification validation (secured by token)
+* 0.3.0 -   dynamically token updates with application
-* 0.4.0 -   dynamically token updates with application
+* 0.4.0 -   applications can have a "valid until" date
-* 0.5.0 -   applications can have a "valid until" date
+* 0.5.0 -   basic html administration backend
-* 0.6.0 -   basic html administration backend
+* 0.6.2 -   support dbms and file based database (simple, plain arrays)
 * 0.7.0 -   provide scripts to setup application
-* 0.8.0 -   everything is shaped up in a restfull way
+* 0.8.0 -   everything is shaped up in a restfully way
 * 0.9.0 -   everything is up and working
 * 1.0.0 -   first release, tests are running, documentation is available, api is stable